-Looking to drive more traffic to your website organically?
-These proven strategies will bring you more visitors without the need for pricey ad campaigns.
+Looking to drive more online organic traffic to your website?
+These proven strategies will bring you more online organic visitors without needing pricey ad campaigns.

 1. Targets Keywords Intelligently

 Keep in mind that high-volume keywords might be difficult for you to rank for.
 Vary your keywords so you are not left to compete with other websites.
 You need to have a healthy mix of high-search and medium to low-search keywords to gain traction with SEO.
-Your keywords should also contain short and long term keywords to connect with your audience.

-Be sure you go through comprehensive keyword research and you’re picking keywords that are related to your niche.
-Just because something is popular and seeing a lot of search volume doesn’t mean you should target it.
-If it’s not relevant to your niche, it’s not going to give you the kind of traffic you really want.
+Be sure you go through comprehensive keyword research and that you’re picking keywords that are related to your topic.
+Just because something is popular or trending and seeing a lot of search volume doesn’t mean you should target it.
+If it’s irrelevant to your niche, it won’t give you the kind of traffic you want for your products or services.

 2. Don’t Cannibalize Your Keywords

-Keyword cannibalization happens when you have multiple pages on your site that target the same keyword with the same intent.
+Keyword cannibalization happens when multiple pages on your site target the same keyword with the same intent.
 Competition in SEO is tough enough without competing with yourself.
-The focus needs to be on the keywords intention within a customer journey.
+The focus must be on the keyword’s intention within a customer journey.

-Both pages can work with the same keyword if the resource on the page is providing different information that will provide value for an audience.
+Both pages can work with the same keyword if the resource on the page provides different information that will provide value for an audience.

 You can check for keyword cannibalization by searching for the targeted keyword on Google or by using a keyword research tool like the ones mentioned above.

 If you find that you have two pages of content that are essentially targeting the same thing, figure out which one performs better and merge the content.
-If the intention of the keywords is different, the pages can work with each other.
+If the intention of the keywords is different, the pages can work together.

 3. Stay Focused on User Intent

-User-intent is supremely important when it comes to choosing your keywords, and it’s something you need to keep at the forefront in your organic campaigns.
-User intent is simply understanding what someone is actually looking for when they search online.
+User intent is supremely important when choosing your keywords, and you need to keep it at the forefront of your organic campaigns.
+User intent is simply understanding what someone is looking for when searching online.

-If your content doesn’t provide what the user is looking for in their search intent, Google is going to move you down the ranks.
-The best and most efficient way to move up the ranks is to be a valuable resource to a user at various stages of their journey.
+If your content doesn’t provide what the user wants, Google will move you down the ranks.
+The best and most efficient way to move up the ranks is to be a valuable resource to users at various stages of their journey.

-By providing content that is substantial and valuable, your content will become a resource which will keep users on your page longer and build backlinks to your website which shows search engines your page is a credible authority and should rank high.
+By providing substantial and valuable content, your content will become a resource that will keep users on your page longer and build backlinks to your website, which shows search engines your page is a credible authority and should rank high.

 4. Perform Intelligent Link Building

-Link building can impact your organic traffic in a big way and is a major factor in ranking on search engines.
-Links tell the search engine that you are a resource and your intention is to provide value to the audience.
-There are three different types of links that help generate rankings: internal links, external links and backlinks.
+Link building can impact your organic traffic significantly and is a major factor in ranking on search engines.
+Links tell the search engine that you are a resource and that your intention is to provide value to the audience.
+Three types of links help generate rankings: internal, external, and backlinks.

 Internal links connect to other resources within your website that pertain to what your content is about or might be valuable to the reader.
-Internal links keep your audience on your website by moving them through to relevant information that might be beneficial to them.
+Internal links keep your audience on your website by moving them through to relevant information that might benefit them.

-External links connect to websites or other resources outside of your website that will be of value to the reader.
-The important aspect of including external links is that your goal is to provide value and if another resource has credible information you want your audience to be able to locate it from your source.
-An important tip is to make sure that the external link always opens in a new tab so your website is still available if your audience wants to refer back to your website as a source.
+External links connect to websites or other resources outside your website that will be of value to the reader.
+The important aspect of including external links is that your goal is to provide value, and if another resource has credible information, you want your audience to be able to locate it from your source.
+An important tip is to ensure that the external link always opens in a new tab so your website is still available if your audience wants to refer back to your website as a source.

 The third link type is backlinks.
-These are links that come from an outside source to the content on your website.
-Backlinks essentially see your resources as a credible source and lead their readers to your webpages.
+These links come from an outside source to the content on your website.
+Backlinks essentially see your resources as credible sources and lead their readers to your web pages.
 It is important to remember that not every backlink is valuable.
-Only sites that have a high domain authority (sites that search engines find credible) will be of value to your website.
+Only sites with a high domain authority (sites that search engines find credible) will be of value to your website.
 In contrast, backlinks from sites that search engines do not find credible will create red flags to search engines on the credibility of your website.

-That said, you can’t simply drop some links in your pages and expect it to work wonders.
+That said, you can’t simply drop some links on your pages and expect them to work wonders.
 You need to perform smart link building by adding descriptive text to your links.
-Most importantly, you must analyze your content to make sure your links are working and monitor all backlinks to your website to remove the toxic backlinks.
+Most importantly, you must analyze your content to ensure your links are working and monitor all backlinks to your website to remove the toxic backlinks.

 5. Improve Your Website’s Performance

-Your website’s performance, or how fast it loads for your visitors, has a massive impact on your rankings.
+Your website’s performance, or how fast it loads for your visitors, greatly impacts your rankings.
 Google weighs page performance heavily as they want to provide users with the best possible user experience on the sites they drive them to.
-Not only that, but a slow loading site—even if it’s found through Google—increases the bounce rate (time a visitor spends on your page) of your visitors.
+Not only that but a slow-loading site—even if it’s found through Google—increases the bounce rate (time a visitor spends on your page) of your visitors.

-The goal should always be a great user experience which includes design, content and performance.
+The goal should always be a great user experience, including design, content, and performance.

 You can up your performance by ensuring you have adequate web hosting.
 Be sure to go with a host that’s reliable and has a focus on server performance.
 You can also do things like removing or minimizing scripts and files that your website needs.
-You can also improve performance by optimizing the images your website uses to increase the site’s performance is a great idea.
+Optimizing the images your website uses to increase the site’s performance is a great idea.

 6. Don’t Forget About Mobile Devices